olegkalyta/CarND-Traffic-Sign-Classifier/README.md

 ![alt text][image2] ![alt text][image3] ![alt text][image4]
 ![alt text][image5] ![alt text][image6]

-The first image might be difficult to classify because ...
+The images might be difficult to classify because they another  brightness and contrast, plus sign itself where bigger then training and validation data.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).